SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more about visiting Alamo Square

-Alameda City is primarily located on Alameda Island and includes several smaller islands within SF Bay.
-Historically notable, the former Neptune Beach resort is famous for being where the popsicle was first sold!
+The quaint city of Alameda is primarily located on the largest island in the SF Bay.
+Its former Neptune Beach resort was famous for being where the popsicle was first sold!

-Attractions today include the Art Deco Alameda Theatre, a wonderful building that must be seen, and the city also hosts a 4th of July parade believed to be one of the oldest and longest-running in the USA.
+Attractions today include the art deco Alameda Theatre, a wonderful, historic building that must be seen.
+The city also hosts a 4th of July parade believed to be one of the oldest and longest-running in the USA.

-Festivals for your diary include the Park Street Spring Festival in May, the Art and Wine Fayre - which attracts more the 100,000 people - in July, and the Park Street Classic Car Show, which is among the biggest in the USA with over 400 exhibits.
+Other festivals include the Park Street Spring Festival in May, the Art and Wine Faire in July, and the Park Street Classic Car Show, which is among the biggest in the USA with over 400 exhibits.

-Visitors to Alameda Island can take in museums and other establishments that tell the important story of this beautiful island and its part in establishing San Francisco as one of the world's great cities.
+Visitors to Alameda Island can take in museums and other establishments that tell the important story of this beautiful island.

 Over the years, it fell into disrepair as more and more people used cars to get into the city.
 However, in 2002 the city decided to rehab this beauty and return it to its former glory.